 He was an amazing Dog Dad to Slinky- he loves her with his whole heart.
 He has done everything for her, he nursed her when she was ill, he stood out in the cold with her when she needed to go outside, he carried her when she wouldn’t walk any further, he protected her, he never questioned any money that needed to be spent when she needed treatment, he did everything in his power to keep her safe & well.
 I will be grateful to him till the end of time for how he took her to his heart.

 She was the reason for me starting Love From Betty.
 I wanted a job that meant I got to spend time with her.
 Our customers have shown her so much love even though she never looked particularly impressed at having to say hello to you all.
 She was very happy just to sit in her bed in the shop and sleep while all the visiting pooches had a sniff.

 She helped me through so much.
 I have always struggled with my mental health which only worsened during pregnancy & if I’m truly honest never really got better but she could calm me, she was always there, if i couldn’t face the world that day she would just snuggle with me.
 She truly was my little angel.

-We are absolutely heartbroken that we have had to say goodbye.
+We are absolutely heartbroken that we have had to say goodbye just before her 17th birthday.
 I am so grateful that we had so much time with her as we could have lost her when she had IVDD- thanks to Supervet we had another 10 years with her.